floxy85/LITA_CLASS_PROJECT/README.md

   .
 SQL- Structured Query Language for Overying of Data.

   .
-Power BI for Data Visualzation
+Power BI for Data Visualzation.